fhda-ets/uportal-config-graph/README.md

 ```

 4. Perform a trial build using `./gradlew tomcatDeploy` to ensure that adding config graph does not break your existing project.

+### Configuration

+When config graph starts up, it expects to find two files in `portal.home`: (1) `config-graph.yml`,  and (2) `config-graph-hz.xml`.

+The sample configuration in the `config/simple` directory shows how to set up a simple config graph instance using an embedded HSQL database, and Hazelcast as a single member cluster.

+A proper configuration of config graph does not require much effort, and primarily involves picking a primary RDBMS datastore where graph files will be imported for storage and querying.
+This can be the same as your present uPortal database.

+Hazelcast configuration is also straightforward.
+If you use a set number of uPortal servers with static IPs, then you can specify each node by its address, or if permitted on your network, use multicast discovery.
+If your environment is dynamic, and you require live discovery of your nodes, then Hazelcast has many options including plugins compatible with major cloud service operators.